Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 Your active character can begin collecting downtime after your character sheet is approved.
 After approval, you earn 8 Downtime Hours (1 Downtime Day) every real-time day that you can use each day.
 However these are not able to be held onto or collected, use it that day or lose it!
 Downtime can be used for a number of things while you are not on quests.
 Your character's skill and tool proficiencies decide what type of activity they may partake in.

 # Using Downtime
 You can use downtime to perform a number of activities to benefit your character and others.
 In order to perform these downtime activities you need to adhere to the rules related to that activity.
 Below is a description of each activity rule and how to handle it when spending your downtime.
+Regardless, you can only 'preload' or dedicate up to 7 days maximum downtime at a time.

 ## Requirements
 Most downtime activities are only available to a character if they are proficient with the relevant tools or skills.
 If a downtime activity requires anything it will be listed in this section otherwise everyone may perform that downtime activity.